arcus/education_r_intensive/README.md

 **Pre-requisites**: It is helpful if learners have used data in a tabular (table-shaped) format, with rows and columns.
 Examples of this kind of data include comma separated values files (.csv) and spreadsheets (for example, Microsoft Excel).
 Learners do *not* need to have access to R or RStudio on their own computers.

-**Format**: This module uses text, still images, and video.
+**Format**: This module uses text, still images, hands-on activities, and video.
 Audio is optional.

 **Learning Objectives**:  After completion of this module, learners will be able to: